almin/almin/docs/README.md

 - StoreGroup

 Other components like Domain, Repository and State are written by you!

 Of course, Almin help you to write other components.

-You may notice that these components are similar to [Flux](https://github.com/facebook/flux "Flux") architecture.
+Also, You may notice that these components are similar to [Flux](https://github.com/facebook/flux "Flux") architecture.

+Almin is also a flux implementation library. :thumbsup:

 | Almin      | Flux          | Redux                  |
 |------------|---------------|------------------------|